SIC Codes Lookup - Standard Industrial Classification

 What does NEC - Not Elsewhere Classified mean in certain SIC Code titles?

 In the SIC Code system, miscellaneous 3rd or 4th digit codes are usually designated with the term 'Not Elsewhere Classified'.
 These codes typically end in the number "9".
 The NEC codes are the residual classifications that do not usually constitute homogenous primary activity groups.
 Therefore, for the purpose of the SIC system, they are grouped and treated as a separate industry in order to retain the homogeneity of the other industries in the group.

 Examples of Not Elsewhere Classified - NEC Codes in the SIC Code system.

 How many SIC Codes are there?

 In the official U.S. Government SIC Code system, there are a total of 1,514 codes (included in the 2-digit, 3-digit, and 4-digit levels).
 A very important part of the SIC Code system is that the U.S. Government had written into the SIC Code Manual that agencies could use additional subdivisions within specific four-digit industries to further break down industries.
-Private companies created 6, 7, and 8-digit SIC codes systems (known as Extended SIC Codes), which account for more specific sub-industries, as well as new and emerging industries.
-The Extended SIC Codes, with over 10,000 individual code classifications that are being continually updated, offer more specific targeting options than NAICS Codes.
+Private companies created 6, 7, and 8-digit SIC codes systems, which account for more specific sub-industries, as well as new and emerging industries.
+The SIC 6-Digit Codes, with over 10,000 individual code classifications that are being continually updated, offer more specific targeting options than government level NAICS Codes.